Sultans Trail in Serbia

 General information

-Start point
+Starting point

 How to get there

-Belgrade Nikola Tesla Airport (IATA code: BEG) is located ca.12km west of downtown Belgrade.
-Public transportation to the city is carried out by (mini)bus.
+Belgrade Nikola Tesla Airport (BEG) is located ca.12km west of downtown Belgrade.

 GPX/KML files

-GPX/KML files are available from our webshop in the Digital Information Package.
-Also available in the Sultans Trail App from Google Playstore.
-Tracks are free for our members, who also enjoy other benefits, like the Sultans Trail passport.
+The navigational tracks are free for our members, who also enjoy other benefits, like the Sultans Trail passport.

 Formalities